Set up Adaptive Acceleration

 Use Resource Optimizer

-To enable this, set its slider to On.
+To enable this, set it to On.
 If you also have access to Brotli Compression, set it to Off.
 You can't use both.

 What's compressed